KinveyClientServices/biogen/README.md

 # SDE-Angular-Generic
-CHANGES
-11/11/2016
-- added support for pull-to-refresh on products screen
-- improved the way we display files
-- fixed drilldown on accounts screen
-- minor UI fixes

 This app is written using the Ionic Framework, which leverages the Kinvey AngularJS libraries to communicate with the backend.